sebastianbergmann/phpunit/README.markdown

 Installation
 ------------

-PHPUnit should be installed using the [PEAR Installer](http://pear.php.net/).
-This installer is the backbone of PEAR, which provides a distribution system for PHP packages, and is shipped with every release of PHP since version 4.3.0.
+PHPUnit should be installed using the PEAR Installer, the backbone of the [PHP Extension and Application Repository](http://pear.php.net/) that provides a distribution system for PHP packages.

-The PEAR channel (`pear.phpunit.de`) that is used to distribute PHPUnit needs to be registered with the local PEAR environment.
-Furthermore, components that PHPUnit depends upon are hosted on additional PEAR channels.

-    pear channel-discover pear.phpunit.de
-    pear channel-discover components.ez.no
-    pear channel-discover pear.symfony-project.com

-This has to be done only once.
-Now the PEAR Installer can be used to install packages from the PHPUnit channel:
+Depending on your OS distribution and/or your PHP environment, you may need to install PEAR or update your existing PEAR installation before you can proceed with the instructions in this chapter. `sudo pear upgrade PEAR` usually suffices to upgrade an existing PEAR installation.
+The [PEAR Manual ](http://pear.php.net/manual/en/installation.getting.php) explains how to perform a fresh installation of PEAR.

+The following two commands are all that is required to install PHPUnit using the PEAR Installer:

+    pear config-set auto_discover 1
-    pear install phpunit/PHPUnit
+    pear install pear.phpunit.de/PHPUnit

 After the installation you can find the PHPUnit source files inside your local PEAR directory; the path is usually `/usr/lib/php/PHPUnit`.